Morse Micro

 Morse Micro is a Sydney-based developer of Wi-Fi HaLow microprocessors; chips that enable high data rates, with long range and low power consumption.
 Amongst all Wi-Fi HaLow systems on a chip, Morse Micro processors are reported to be the smallest, fastest, longest-range with lowest-power-use.

 The main application of the technology is machine-to-machine communications.
 With the Internet of things expected to extend to 30 billion devices by 2025, this represents a steeply growing number of users of the technology.
 The founders plan to be part of "expanding Wi-Fi so it can go into everything, every smoke alarm, every camera."

-The firm has its global HQ in Sydney, which is also its main base for R&D, with additional centres in India, China and the United States.
+The firm has its global HQ in Sydney, which is also its main base for R&D, with additional centres in the United States, China, India, the United Kingdom and, from 2024, an operations centre in Taiwan.
 As of 2022, Morse Micro was producing more semiconductors than any other Australian-based tech company.

 Technology

-After eight years' development, the company's Wifi HalLow processor was reported to deliver 10 times the range of conventional Wi-Fi technology, and able to function for several years before needing battery change.
+After eight years' development, the company's Wi-Fi HaLow processor was reported to deliver 10 times the range of conventional Wi-Fi technology, and able to function for several years before needing battery change.